eh3rrera/ocpj8-notes/08-Java-I-O-Fundamentals/1-Read-and-write-data-from-the-console.md

 #Read and write data from the console

 ###Console object
-Access to the console depends upon the underlying platform and also upon the way in which the java program is invoked.
-If it's started from the command line without redirecting the standard input and output streams then its console will exist.
+Access to the console depends upon the underlying platform and also upon the way in which the Java program is invoked.
+If it's started from the command line without redirecting the standard input and output streams, then its console will exist.
 If it's stated for example by a background job scheduler or an IDE, it's most likely that it will be no access to the console.

 If there's a console,  it will be available with the `System.console()` method.
 If it's not available, an invocation of that method will return null.